lindsaypoirier/STS-115/lab4.md

 else.
 They name or categorize something that exists in the world.
 Sometimes, nominal categorical variables are obvious.
 For instance, in the hospitals dataset, the hospital NAME is a nominal categorical variable - referring to the actual hospital.
-CITY is also a nomical categorical variable - referring to the hospital’s city.
+CITY is also a nominal categorical variable - referring to the hospital’s city.
 The hospital TYPE and OWNER are all categorical variable - referring to specific categories the hospital is classed within.
 However, nominal categorical